 - The primary purpose of Futhark is to be fast Functional programming is merely a means to an end.
-We aim for being within a factor of 2 of hand-optimised hand-written GPU code. - Uses a heavily optimising ahead-of-time compiler The compiler performs heavy optimisation, extracts parallel sections of code and translates these to GPU code, and generates host code for controlling the GPU. - Generated code interfaces with the GPU through the OpenCL API
+We aim at being within a factor of 2 of hand-optimised hand-written GPU code. - Uses a heavily optimising ahead-of-time compiler The compiler performs heavy optimisation, extracts parallel sections of code and translates these to GPU code, and generates host code for controlling the GPU. - Generated code interfaces with the GPU through the OpenCL API https://github.com/diku-dk/futhark.git